SECD machine: Landin's contribution

-Turner notes that Landin solved this with his SECD machine, in which a function is represented by a closure in the heap instead.
+D. A. Turner (2012) points out that the ALGOL 60 programming language could not return functions from other functions (rendering functions no longer first-class).
+A function nested inside another function could refer to a variable living on the outer function's stack.
+If the nested function were returned from the outer function, then it would be referring to a variable in a stack frame that is no longer present.
+Turner notes that Landin's SECD machine solves this problem (thus allowing functions to return functions), as a function value is now represented with a closure on the heap that can store the environment of variables it should use irrespective of what happens on the stack.

 Informal description

 When evaluation of an expression begins, the expression is loaded as the only element of control C. The environment E, stack S and dump D begin empty.

 During evaluation of C it is converted to reverse Polish notation (RPN) with ap (for apply) being the only operator.
 For example, the expression F (G X) (a single list element) is changed to the list X:G:ap:F:ap.

 Evaluation of C proceeds similarly to other RPN expressions.
 If the first item in C is a value, it is pushed onto the stack S. More exactly, if the item is an identifier, the value pushed onto the stack will be the binding for that identifier in the current environment E. If the item is an abstraction, a closure is constructed to preserve the bindings of its free variables (which are in E), and it is this closure which is pushed onto the stack.

 If the item is ap, two values are popped off the stack and the application done (first applied to second).
 If the result of the application is a value, it is pushed onto the stack.

 If the application is of an abstraction to a value, however, it will result in a lambda calculus expression that may itself be an application (rather than a value), and so cannot be pushed onto the stack.
-In this case, the current contents of S, E, and C are pushed onto the dump D (which is a stack of these triples), S is reinitialised to empty, and C is reinitialised to the application result with E containing the environment for the free variables of this expression, augmented with the binding that resulted from the application.
+In this case, the current contents of S, E, and C are pushed onto the dump D (which is a stack of these triples), S is reinitialized to empty, and C is reinitialized to the application result with E containing the environment for the free variables of this expression, augmented with the binding that resulted from the application.
 Evaluation then proceeds as above.

 Completed evaluation is indicated by C being empty, in which case the result will be on the stack S. The last saved evaluation state on D is then popped, and the result of the completed evaluation is pushed onto the stack contents restored from D. Evaluation of the restored state then continues as above.

 If C and D are both empty, overall evaluation has completed with the result on the stack S.